kbob/kerfburn/doc/dev/specificode.md

 #### Qh &mdash; Home

 Move the cutting position to the home position.
-The home position is at minimum X and maxiumum Y.
+The home position is at minimum X, minimum Y, and minimum Z.
 The laser does not fire.

 Implicit Parameters: *none*